What is SMART?

 Like all other major EHRs, Epic allows integration of SMART on FHIR apps within its EHR.
 A user of Hyperspace (Epic’s provider facing software) can activate a third-party vendor’s SMART on FHIR app from within the Hyperspace.
 The third-party SMART on FHIR app can be instantiated from the menu, left navigation bar, etc. When a SMART on FHIR app is instantiated, an authenticated token for access to an FHIR server, along with the FHIR server URL, is passed to the third-party app developer.
 The third-party App developer can query the authorized patient’s data from the FHIR server and use it in the SMART on FHIR app.
-For user SMART on FHIR is shown in an iFrame within the Hyperspace simulator and in ActiveX based web browser control in Hyperspace Desktop Application.
+For the user, SMART on FHIR App is shown in an iFrame within the Hyperspace simulator and in ActiveX based web browser control in Hyperspace Desktop Application.

 Integrating SMART app with Epic